-Since inception, the Company has devoted substantially all its efforts to business planning, research and development, recruiting management and technical staff and raising capital, and has financed its operations primarily through the issuance of redeemable convertible preferred shares, debt financings, the Company's initial public offering ("IPO") and sales of the Company's common stock in "at-the-market" offerings.
+Since inception, the Company has devoted substantially all its efforts to business planning, research and development, recruiting management and technical staff and raising capital, and has financed its operations primarily through the issuance of redeemable convertible preferred shares, debt financings and the Company's initial public offering, or IPO.

-As of September 30, 2022, the Company had an accumulated deficit of \$203.7 million, from recurring losses since inception in 2011.
+As of March 31, 2022, the Company had an accumulated deficit of \$173.1 million, from recurring losses since inception in 2011.
 The Company has incurred recurring losses and has no sales as none of its product candidates have obtained the necessary regulatory approval for commercialization and to be marketed as approved products.
 The Company expects to continue to incur losses as a result of costs and expenses related to the Company's clinical development and corporate general and administrative activities.
-The Company had negative cash flows from operating activities during the nine months ended September 30, 2022 and 2021 of \$31.5 million and \$34.5 million, respectively, and current projections indicate that the Company will have continued negative cash flows for the foreseeable future as it continues to develop its product candidates.
-Net losses incurred for the three and nine months ended September 30, 2022 were \$13.7 million and \$47.6 million, respectively.
-Net losses incurred for the three and nine months ended September 30, 2021 were \$12.7 million and \$38.3 million, respectively.
+The Company had negative cash flows from operating activities during the three months ended March 31, 2022 and 2021 of \$6.8 million and \$14.2 million, respectively, and current projections indicate that the Company will have continued negative cash flows for the foreseeable future as it continues to develop its product candidates.
+Net losses incurred for the three months ended March 31, 2022 and 2021 were \$16.9 million and \$13.3 million, respectively.

-At September 30, 2022, the Company's cash, cash equivalents and marketable securities amounted to \$75.9 million and current assets amounted to \$71.2 million and current liabilities amounted to \$8.9 million.
+At March 31, 2022, the Company's cash, cash equivalents and marketable securities amounted to \$101.8 million and current assets amounted to \$97.0 million and current liabilities amounted to \$7.2 million.
 At December 31, 2021, the Company's cash, cash equivalents and marketable securities amounted to \$109.2 million, current assets amounted to \$110.1 million and current liabilities amounted to \$4.5 million.

 In the future, the Company will consider the following ways to fund its operations including: (1) raising additional capital through equity and/or debt financings; (2) new commercial relationships to help fund future clinical trial costs (i.e. licensing and partnerships); (3) reducing spending on one or more research and development programs by discontinuing development; and/or (4) restructuring operations to change its overhead structure.
-Volatility in equity capital markets may adversely affect the market price of the Company's shares of common stock, which may materially and adversely affect the Company's ability to fund its business through public or private sales of equity securities.
-The Company's future liquidity needs, and ability to address those needs, will largely be determined by the success of its product candidates, key development and regulatory events and its decisions in the future.
+The Company's future liquidity needs, and ability to address those needs, will largely be determined by the success of its product candidates and key development and regulatory events and its decisions in the future.